-First through Fourth keys: Input up to four keys for encryption.
+Input up to four keys for encryption.
 You will select one of these keys in the valid key field.

-Hexadecimal digits consist of the numbers 0-9 and the letters A-F
+^{} Hexadecimal digits consist of the numbers 0-9 and the letters A-F.

-ASCII (American Standard Code for Information Interchange) is a code for representing English letters as numbers from 0-127
+ASCII (American Standard Code for Information Interchange) is a code for representing English letters as numbers 0-127.

-Home > Basic Settings > Wireless > WPA-Enterprise, WPA2-Enterprise, & WPA-Auto-Enterprise
+Home > Basic Settings > Wireless > WPA-Enterprise, WPA2-Enterprise & WPA-Auto Enterprise

 Cipher Type: When you select WPA-Enterprise, you must select AUTO, AES, or TKIP from the pull down menu.

-Group Key Update Select the interval during which the group key will be valid.
-Interval: 1800 is the recommended value.
+Group Key Update Interval: Select the interval during which the group key will be valid.
+1800 is the recommended value.
 A lower interval may reduce data transfer rate.

-RADIUS Server: Enter the IP address of the RADIUS server.
-RADIUS Port: | Enter the RADIUS port.
+Enter the IP address of the RADIUS server.

+RADIUS Secret: Enter the RADIUS port.

 RADIUS Secret: Enter the RADIUS secret.

 Accounting Mode: Select if you want to use a different server for accounting.

-Accounting Server: Enter the IP address of the Accounting server.
+Enter the IP address of the Accounting server.

 Accounting Port: Enter the Accounting port (1813 is default).

-Home > Basic Settings > Wireless > WPA-Personal, WPA2-Personal, & WPA-Auto-Personal
+Home > Basic Settings > Wireless > WPA-Personal, WPA2-Personal & WPA-Auto Personal

+Cipher Type:

-Cipher Type: When you select WPA-Personal, please select AUTO, AES, or TKIP from the pull down menu.
+When you select WPA-Personal, WPA2-Personal, or WPA-Auto-Personal, you must select AUTO, AES, or TKIP from the pull-down menu.

-Group Key Update Interval: Select the interval during which the group key will be valid.
+Group Key Update Interval:

+Select the interval during which the group key will be valid.
 The default value of 1800 is recommended.

+PassPhrase:

-PassPhrase: When you select WPA-Personal, please enter a PassPhrase in the corresponding field.
+When you select WPA-Personal, WPA2-Personal, or WPA-Auto-Personal, please enter a PassPhrase in the corresponding field.